bchenSyd/webpackbin/README.md

-1.touch index.js. you don't have to add content to it 2.touch webpack.config.js
+1. touch index.js. you don't have to add content to it

+2. touch `webpack.config.js`
 ```
 var path = require('path')